 10:30 a.m. & 6 p.m. – Chair Yoga

-Hoyt Field is reserved by Tampa Bay Club Sports for Kickball Leagues.
+Tampa Bay Club Sports have reserved Hoyt Field for Kickball Leagues.

-The volleyball courts are reserved by Tampa Bay Club Sports for volleyball clinics.
+Sand Life Volleyball & Tampa Bay Club Sports reserve the volleyball courts for volleyball clinics.

-The following Contractual classes and activities have resumed: Ballet/Tap Combo, Essential Oils, Hip Hop, Pickle ball, Basketball, Table Tennis & Tennis.
+The following Contractual classes and activities have resumed; Ballet/Tap Combo, Essential Oils, Full-Body Fitness, Hip Hop, Hula Hoop Fitness, Pickleball, Basketball, Table Tennis and Tennis.

-Sixteen children are registered for the 2020/21 School Year Child Care Program for children in Kindergarten thru age 14.
-Bus transportation is available from Pasadena Fundamental, Bear Creek, Gulfport Montessori and Douglas Jamerson Elementary schools.
+Twenty children are registered for the 2020/21 School Year Child Care Program for children in Kindergarten thru age 14.
+Bus transportation is available from Pasadena Fundamental, Bear Creek, Gulfport Montessori & Douglas Jamerson Elementary schools.
 Program hours are until 5:30 p.m. with extended hours available until 6 p.m. for an extra fee.
 Hours of registration are Monday – Friday from 9 a.m. – 4:30 p.m.

-Recreation Center Staff continue to clean, sanitize and disinfect the facility regularly throughout the day.
+Recreation Center Staff continue to clean, sanitize and disinfect the facility throughout the day.

-Marivel Gutierrez attended the Senior Staff meeting on Wednesday
+Marivel Gutierrez facilitated the Teen Council meeting on Tuesday evening.

 Calls for service: